sph-mn/sph-sc-lib/readme.md

 can easily deal with millions of values. a benchmark on an amd phenom 2 with 3ghz wrote and read 100 million entries in 4 seconds. insert/delete/search should all be o(1). space usage is roughly double the size of elements. the maximum set size is defined on creation and does not automatically increase. this implementation sets on maximum read and write speed and small code size and trades a higher memory usage for it. if lower memory usage is important, there is an option to reduce memory for a potential performance loss. otherwise you might want to look for a set implementation based on a red/black tree.

+"imht-set" is an abbreviation for "integer modulo hash table set".

 ## configuration options
 ### integer size